benjamin051000/modpack-factory/README.md

 # Modpack Factory 🏭
-This project is a command-line minecraft modpack creation tool.
+This project is a command-line tool to assist in creating minecraft modpacks.

-Its primary purpose is to help you find a working configuration of the mods you supply by determining the proper versions of each mod, minecraft, and even selecting the loader.
+Its primary purpose is to automatically find a working configuration of the mods you request by working out compatible versions of each mod, mod loader, and Minecraft itself.

 Under the hood, this tool uses a SAT solver to determine what you need to build your modpack.